 “Given the ambition to create a premium solution, features had to be created that our vendors hadn’t implemented before, like overdraft protection and integrated sign-on capabilities,” Wittpenn said.
 “We spent hours collaborating with our partners on these and other features.”

 While the team leaned heavily on the experience and expertise of its partners, Wittpenn added that OTR Solutions’ development team also played a major role in the creation of Clutch.

 “We have an incredible in-house technology team who not only came up with great solutions but successfully built them,” Wittpenn said.

 As the months wore on and the early mornings and late nights accumulated, the Clutch team received an unexpected morale boost in the form of 16 grams of metal.
-Samples arrived of the branded, black metal Visa cards that would be issued to Clutch customers, and seeing a tangible representation of what they were working toward gave the team the energy to sprint for the finish and reach a successful August 1 launch.
+Samples arrived of the branded, black metal Visa cards that would be issued to Clutch customers, and seeing a tangible representation of what they were working toward gave the team the energy to sprint for the finish.

 Clutch was released on August 1st as scheduled, an accomplishment Popowski credits to the grittiness of his teammates.

 “Every project of this scale has obstacles,” said Popowski.
 “Development timelines, vendor management, contracts and compliance, maintaining meeting calendars for teams 12 hours apart — the list goes on.
 Success was achieved through the unwavering commitment and heart of OTR’s product and development teams.”

 “Success was achieved through the unwavering commitment and heart of OTR’s product and development teams.”

 At the time of this writing, OTR Clutch is a little over six weeks old.
 While it’s too early to tell if it will become the gold standard for banking in the trucking industry, its intentional design and robust features directly address the pain points of trucking companies, which should position it for long-term success.